mozilla/uniffi-rs/docs/adr/0008-freeing-objects-and-resources.md

 * UniFFI should present simple and clear abstractions to users.

-* UniFFI should let users explicity decide how they want to deal with resources.
+* UniFFI should let users explicitly decide how they want to deal with resources.
   There is no way UniFFI can automatically differentiate between objects that hold significant resources versus those that do not.
   Thus, components must "opt in" somehow to this facility, where the opt-in could be anywhere from fully manual closing (eg, by supplying a close method and documenting it must be called ASAP) or something more formal (ie, telling UniFFI this is such an object and UniFFI supplying some builtin support for this concept)